gnumonik/regtools/README.md

 ### Requirements

 `regtools` attempts to parse the entirety of a windows registry hive and load it into memory before running queries on it.
-You'll need at least as much free RAM (probably around 2x as much from rough htop guesstimation) as the size of the file you are loading.
-You *probably* have more than enough RAM, but don't try to run it on a toaster.
+You'll need an amount of free RAM equal to (the size of the file you are loading) * 10-20-ish.
+This will come down with optimization, but you *probably* have more than enough RAM, but don't try to run it on a toaster.

 It scales pretty well with the number of cores you have.
 On my Ryzen 3900x, it takes about 3 seconds to deserialize a 45mb hive file with all 12 cores, and around 30 with only one core in GHCI.
-(I don't think GHCI compiles w/ optimizations so it will likely be faster than 30s on your machine if you somehow have a single core processor in 2021.)

 ### Installation